-You are monitored closely when receiving epidural or spinal anesthesia.
-That's because the anesthetics can affect the central nervous system, cardiovascular system, and respiratory system.
-Both spinal and epidural anesthesia may affect blood pressure, breathing, heartbeat, and other vital functions.
+You are monitored closely when you get epidural anesthesia.
+That's because the anesthetics can affect the central nervous system, the cardiovascular system, and the respiratory system.
+Epidural anesthesia may affect blood pressure, breathing, heartbeat, and other vital functions.

 Author: Healthwise StaffMedical Review: Adam Husney MD - Family MedicineJohn M. Freedman MD - Anesthesiology